utensils/essex/README.md

-# Essex - Docker boilerplate
+# Essex - Boilerplate for Docker Based Projects

 ## About

-The goal of this project is to provide a consistent boilerplate and templates for creating docker projects, or integrating docker into existing projects.
-It will provide the essential skelton with proper labeling and metadata out of the box and will be powered using a `Makefile` workflow with targets for the essential tasks.
+**Project is still under active development and may not work**

+Essex is a CLI utility written in bash to quickly setup consistent and clean Docker projects.

 ## Goals